Root Canal Treatment NYC

 - An X-ray will be taken at the consultation visit to determine the need for a root canal.

-- As with most dental procedures, you’ll receive a local anesthetic to numb the tooth before the endodontic treatment begins.
+- As with most dental procedures, you’ll receive a local anesthetic to numb the tooth before the endodontic treatment care begins.

 - Then using special endodontic equipment including Endo Microscope, our Root Canal specialist will remove the decay and create an opening in the tooth to access the canals of each root.
 The number of roots varies depending on the tooth.
 See out Root Canal Before & After x-rays to see different examples.
 Anterior teeth typically have one root.
 Bicuspids, also know as premolars, have two roots.
 Molars are the largest teeth may have three to four roots.